zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

 # Java UDF {#concept_mxb_xn2_vdb .concept}

-MaxCompute UDF includes three types: UDF, UDAF, and UDTF, this article will focus on how to implement these three functions through Java.
+MaxCompute UDF includes three types: UDF, UDAF, and UDTFThis article focuses on how to implement these three functions through Java.

 ## Parameter and return value type {#section_uhs_43f_vdb .section}

-The data types of UDF supported by MaxCompute SQL include: Basic types: bigint, double, boolean, datetime, decimal, string, tinyint, smallint, int, float, varchar, binary, and timestamp.
+The data types of UDF supported by MaxCompute SQL include thebasic types: bigint, double, boolean, datetime, decimal, string, tinyint, smallint, int, float, varchar, binary, and timestamp.
 Complex types: array, map, and struct.

--   The use of some basic types such as tinyint, smallint, int, float, varchar, binary, and timestamp by a Java UDF is as follows:
+-   The use of some basic types including tinyint, smallint, int, float, varchar, binary, and timestamp through Java UDF is as follows:
     -   UDTF get ‘signature’ by @Resolve annotation,  for example, `@Resolve("smallint->varchar(10)")`.
     -   UDF gets ‘signature’ by the reflection analysis ‘evaluate’.
 In this case, the MaxCompute built-in type and the Java type comply with one-to-one mapping.
-    -   UDAF gets the signature with the @Resolve  annotation, and maxcomputer2.0 supports the use of new types in annotations, such: `@Resolve("smallint-> varchar (10 )")`.
+    -   UDAF gets the signature with the @Resolve  annotation, and maxcompute2.0 supports the use of new types in annotations, for example, `@Resolve("smallint-> varchar (10 )")`.
--   JAVA UDF uses three complex data types — ‘array’, ‘map’, and ‘struct’:
+-   JAVA UDF uses three complex data types :‘array’, ‘map’, and ‘struct’:
     -   UDAFs and UDTFs specify signature by @Resolve annotation, for example, `@Resolve("array<string>,struct<a1:bigint,b1:string>,string->map<string,bigint>,struct<b1:bigint>")`.
     -   The UDF maps the input and output types of the UDF through the signature of the evaluate method, reference is made to the mapping of the maxcompute type to the Java type.
 In this relationship, Array maps java.util.List, Map maps java.util.Map, and Struct maps com.aliyun.odps.data.Struct.
-    -   UDAF gets the signature with the @Resolve annotation, and MaxCompute2.0 supports the use of new types in annotations, such: `@Resolve("smallint-> varchar (10 )")`.
+    -   UDAF gets the signature with the @Resolve annotation, and MaxCompute2.0 supports the use of new types in annotations, for example, `@Resolve("smallint-> varchar (10 )")`.

         **Note:**

-        -   com.aliyun.odps.data.Struct does not see field name and field type from reflection, so it needs to be complemented by @Resolve annotation.
-That is, if you want to use Struct in a UDF, you must add the @Resolve annotation to the UDF class.
+        -   com.aliyun.odps.data.Struct does not see field name and field type from reflection, so it must be complemented by @Resolve annotation.
+In other words, to use Struct in a UDF, add the @Resolve annotation to the UDF class.
 This annotation only affects overloads of parameters or return values that contain com.aliyun.odps.data.Struct.
-        -   *Currently, only one @Resolve annotation can be provided on class, therefore, there can be only one overload in a UDF with a struct parameter or return value.*
+        -   *Currently, only one @Resolve annotation can be provided on class.
+Therefore, only one overload in a UDF with a struct parameter or return value can exist.*

 The following table lists the relations between MaxCompute and Java data types.